New York’s Hudson Valley Travel Guide For Families

 The drive to the Lower Hudson from the Philadelphia area is under four hours.
 Plan to leave in the morning so you can arrive in time to take a late afternoon boat ride on a charter like Pride of The Hudson.
 The two-hour narrated tour is enough time for the adults to relax (you can grab a drink from the bar onboard), and for the kids to get a full boating experience without asking “is this over?”

 Keep in mind Pride of the Hudson is just one of many boat charter services in the area.
-If you’re looking for something more unique, try the monthly high-tea cruise on the Poughkeepsie, or an evening ride on the Kingston, which passes two Hudson River lighthouses along the way.
+If you’re looking for something more unique, try an evening ride on the Kingston, which passes two Hudson River lighthouses along the way.
 You’ll find a complete listing of options on the Historic Hudson River Visitor’s Website.

 Day 2: Get a Bird’s Eye View